kiko-serra/LBAW_PROJECT/README.md

 ## A1: Project Name

-The (_PROJECT_NAME) is a project developed by a startup (stakeholders) as a product targeted at college students as a way of helping them integrate easier.
+The **UniLinks** is a project developed by a startup (stakeholders) as a product targeted at college students as a way of helping them integrate easier.

 The main goal of the project is the development of a web-based social network for enabling students to interact with each other in an academic context.
 This is a tool that can be used by students and other members of the academic environment.
 A team of administrators is defined, which will be responsible for managing complaints and reports, being able to delete/block accounts if needed.